 When you file a claim for unemployment, the state agency will contact your most recent employer.
 The state wants to make sure you meet the eligibility requirements to collect benefits.
 This vary from state to state, but generally speaking you will qualify for benefits only if:

 - You are out of work through no fault of your own.
-If you quit your last job voluntarily, without good cause as your state defines it, you won't be eligible for benefits.
+If you quit your last job voluntarily, without good cause (as your state defines that term), you won't be eligible for benefits.
 You also won't qualify if you were fired for serious misconduct, again as defined by your state.